When was the school founded?

 Anselm Fraser has been running the school since 1985

 What qualification will I obtain?

-On successful completion of the course, you will be awarded with a certificate.
+On successful completion of the course, you will be awarded with a Chippendale International School of Furniture certificate.

-In order to comply with the requirements of the UK Home Office, students coming from outside the European Economic Area (EEA) will be required to sit the following two Higher National units.
+In order to comply with the requirements of the UK Home Office, students coming from outside the European Economic Area (EEA) will be required to sit the following two Higher National units while on the course;

 HN Furniture: Project FOXL 35 (SCQF Level 8; NQF level 5) and

-HN Furniture: Finishing Techniques FOXG 33 (SCQF level 6; NQF level 3), the curriculum for which will be covered throughout the course.
+HN Furniture: Finishing Techniques FOXG 33 (SCQF level 6; NQF level 3)

 These units are also available to any other students who wish to acquire formal qualifications.
 The school is a Scottish Qualifications Authority Approved Centre No. 3008002 and is accredited by Education Scotland.

 Recognising, however, that future employers/customers will be more interested in evidence of practical ability than a paper certificate, the most important qualifications that you will take away with you are your “apprentice box” and a portfolio of photographs of your work.

 What kind of career could I follow after the course?